 Your main FIG seminar will enroll no more than 20 students.
 It can be a course that already exists in the University Guide, or it can be a new class created just for this purpose.
 Preferably, this seminar will be a three-credit course that fulfills a general education requirement.

-If you have ideas about linked courses (or disciplines) that might be a good fit, please include them in your proposal.
+Students in your main FIG seminar also will enroll in two “linked courses.”
+If you have ideas about courses (or disciplines) that might be good linked course options, please include them in your proposal.
 However, you do not need to identify linked courses in your proposal– we can/will help identify some good possibilities, based on your proposed “main FIG seminar” theme.

 We welcome the opportunity to discuss your ideas, help identify linked classes, or answer any of your questions.
 Please contact us!